gerph/riscos-presenter/rougol/speaker-notes.md

 * Sound - there’s no support for 8bit or 16bit sound.
 Although after Jason's talk last week, I was inspired to implement SoundDMA on an experimental branch.
 I can now play sounds with WaveSynth through Pyromaniac.

 * Graphics - Sprites are harder because they’re direct access, and I’ve not got around to implementing them yet.
 Paletted modes are also hard, but they’re the more likely case for getting things wrong, so I implemented them first.
 I don’t have 24bit modes yet.
 That said, the paletted modes are actually implemented in the 24bit system, so you don’t get colour cycling with the current implementation either.
 Or flashing colours.
 The text cursor doesn’t flash, either.

-So many other bits are missing as well, as either less used cases, or things that I’ve just not got around to doing yet.
+So many other bits are missing as well.
+Etierh because they are less used cases, or I’ve just not got around to doing them yet.

 ---